ethereumproject/go-ethereum/README.md

 ```

 #### Using release source code tarball
-Because of strict Go directory structure, the tarball needs to be extracted into proper subdirectory under `$GOPATH`.
+Because of strict Go directory structure, the tarball needs to be extracted into the proper subdirectory under `$GOPATH`.
 The following commands are an example of building the v4.1.1 release:
 ```
 $ mkdir -p $GOPATH/src/github.com/ethereumproject